Moonbase59/autocue/README.md

 radio = cross(duration=3.0, width=2.0, live_aware_crossfade, radio)
 ```

+The 2.5 s fade-out helps tuning long overlap durations down, so they won’t distract the listener by overlaying songs and possibly jingles too long.
+If using `cross.smart`, the increased margin (8 dB/LU) helps making the smart crossfades sound much better.

-If you have a long `liq_cross_duration` and a jingle following that is _shorter_ than the computed crossing duration, above ensures the jingle can be played correctly by effectively _shifting it to the right within the crossing duration window_, thus playing it _later than originally computed_ and ensuring correct playout for the following track.
+~~If you have a long `liq_cross_duration` and a jingle following that is _shorter_ than the computed crossing duration, above ensures the jingle can be played correctly by effectively _shifting it to the right within the crossing duration window_, thus playing it _later than originally computed_ and ensuring correct playout for the following track.~~

-We currently do this in above shown crossfading code.
-If this happens, a message will be logged:
+~~We currently do this in above shown crossfading code.
+If this happens, a message will be logged:~~

 ```
 2024/03/26 17:07:56 [live_aware_crossfade:3] Song → Jingle transition
 2024/03/26 17:07:56 [live_aware_crossfade:2] Cross duration 5.9 s longer than next track (3.4 s)!
 2024/03/26 17:07:56 [live_aware_crossfade:2] Delaying fade-out & next track fade-in by 2.5 s.
 ```

-The 2.5 s fade-out helps tuning long overlap durations down, so they won’t distract the listener by overlaying songs and possibly jingles too long.
-The increased margin (8 dB/LU) helps making the smart crossfades sound much better.

 ~~Jingles should not be shorter than the duration specified in `cross`.~~